flass/pantagruel/README.md

 cat user_genomes/strain_infos.txt
 # B03_1	Rhizobium	endolithicum	Q54	1335060	REQ54
+# ...
+# as many rows as FASTA files in the contigs/ folder
-# the values in the first and last fields must be unique; the first field value must match the contig file and annotation folder names.
+# the values in the first and last fields must be unique;
+# the first field value must match the begin of contig file name
+# and the annotation folder name.
 ```

 -------------